AdobeDocs/experience-manager-cloud-service.en/help/assets/aem-cc-integration-best-practices.md

 #### Creative users with direct access to DAM {#creative-users-with-direct-access-to-dam}

 Typically, in-house creative teams or agencies/creative professionals onboarded to the internal network have access to the DAM instance, including AEM login.
-AEM and network infrastructure can be set up to allow direct access to external parties - usually trusted organizations like agencies working for a client - to have access to AEM over network (e.g., via VPN or IP whitelisting).
+AEM and network infrastructure can be set up to allow direct access to external parties - usually trusted organizations like agencies working for a client - to have access to AEM over network, for example, via VPN or IP whitelisting.

-In such cases, Adobe Asset Link or AEM desktop app helps provide easy access to final/approved assets and lets you save creative-ready assets to DAM.
+In such cases, Adobe Asset Link or AEM desktop app provides easy access to final/approved assets and lets you save creative-ready assets to DAM.

 #### Creative users without access to DAM {#creative-users-without-access-to-dam}